migomipo/migo-hqm-server/README.md

 ## How to start

-You will need a configuration file to start, a default config.ini is provided.
+You will need a configuration file to start, a default config.ini is provided in `config` folder.

 Run `migo-hqm-server` to start the server with config.ini in the current working directory, or `migo-hqm-server <path-to-config>` to run with any compatible configuration file in your system.

+### Running with Docker
+Run the command `docker compose up --build -d`

 ## How to configure